amperity/vault-clj/README.md

 ## Local Development

-Most of the code should be able to be exercised locally.
+Most of the code can be exercised locally.
 See the [development doc](doc/development.md) for more detailed instructions.

 ## License

-Copyright © 2016-2022 Amperity, Inc
+Copyright © 2016-2023 Amperity, Inc

 Distributed under the Apache License, Version 2.0.
 See the LICENSE file for more information.